Homme et Femme en technicentre Transilien

 Let’s get to work!

-We want to increase female representation in all positions, particularly technical ones.
+We want to increase female representation in all positions, particularly related to railway production.
 We’re adamant about enforcing equity rules when it comes to career advancement, which means tackling topics like parenting and work-life balance.

 Those issues were at the heart of the 4th framework agreement signed with employee unions on “Promoting equal treatment of men and women and representation in the workplace”.